We are committed to making financial assistance available to families for whom the cost of tuition would be a barrier to attendance.

 Step 2 – Submit your prospective household budget to the Business Office.
 For two household families, each parent separately submits the budget to the Business Office.

-Step 3 – Submit copies of your filed tax return and tax schedules and a signed, undated Form 4506-T to the business office.
+Step 3 – Submit copies of your filed tax return, including all schedules such as Schedule A, E, etc, and a signed, undated Form 4506-T to the business office.
 For two household families, each parent separately provides this information to the Business Office.
-Remember, do not date Form 4506-T.
+Do not date Form 4506-T.

 For the 2016-17 academic year, Epiphany is providing financial aid to 37 students.
 The average tuition grant awarded is $14,412.
 The range of gross incomes of families receiving aid in 2016-17 is $20,000 to $172,500.
 In all, over 15 percent of the student body is currently receiving approximately $533,000 in tuition aid.
-Students receiving tuition aid also receive a discount on Learning Skills tuition and before- and after-school care at the same percentage as the tuition discount, and one after-school club at the same percentage as the tuition discount.
+Students receiving tuition aid also receive a discount on Learning Skills tuition and Extended Day at the same percentage as the tuition discount, and one after-school club at the same percentage as the tuition discount.

 Click on this link to go to the FAST site.
 Print out the FAST worksheet and user guide to know and understand what information is needed before starting the application.
 Complete the worksheet, then use it to complete and submit the FAST application online.